-Cheetah Chassis is a member of the Strick Group of trailer manufacturers.
+Cheetah Chassis is a member of the Diamatrix family of trailer manufacturers.
 Its roots go back to the 1930s, when Frank Strick developed the first “frameless” monocoque trailer body and revolutionized the shipping industry.
 Two decades later, the Strick Division of Fruehauf Trailers partnered with Malcolm McLean’s Pan-Atlantic Steamship Lines (later Sea-Land) to develop and manufacture the world’s first commercial intermodal shipping containers.

 The Strick Corporation was founded in Fairless Hills, Pennsylvania in 1966.
 Soon after, Strick designed and built the Flexi-Van container system for the New York Central Railroad.
 As the Strick Corporation grew and prospered over the following decades, it continued to push the envelope of intermodal systems as they spread and standardized around the world.